Foreign policy of the Kennedy administration: Yugoslavia

 Under Kennedy's administration George F. Kennan served as ambassador.
 By 1962, Congress had passed legislation to deny financial aid grants to Yugoslavia, to withdraw the sale of spare parts for Yugoslav warplanes, and to revoke the country's most favored nation status.
 Kennan strongly protested the legislation, arguing that it would only result in a straining of relations between Yugoslavia and the U.S. Kennan came to Washington during the summer of 1962 to lobby against the legislation but was unable to elicit a change from Congress.
 President Kennedy endorsed Kennan privately but remained noncommittal publicly, as he did not want to jeopardize his slim majority support in Congress on a potentially contentious issue.

 In October 1963 Josip Tito, the President of Yugoslavia, visited the White House upon invitation by President Kennedy.
 This was a highly controversial visit, with the House and the Senate passing resolutions in opposition.

 Asia and Middle East

 Kennedy with President of Pakistan Ayub Khan.

+India

 Kennedy's Asian initiatives particularly targeted India, as it followed a noncommunist model of economic development and was a member of the Nonaligned Movement.

 Indonesia

 Kennedy sought to improve relations with Indonesia’s government led by Sukarno.
 Sukarno had frequently expressed anti-American views and Kennedy remarked that in light of CIA activities in Indonesia these attitudes were understandable.
 Kennedy feared that poor US-Indonesian relations would increase Soviet influence in the country.
+Indonesia also had hosted the Bandung Conference, a key event in the formation of the Nonaligned Movement; Kennedy sought to change course from his predecessor, President Eisenhower, by engaging nonaligned countries as part of his Cold War strategy.

+Kennedy's administration also sought to covertly bolster the influence of the army in Indonesia, viewing it as a potential bulwark against communism.
+Advised by General Maxwell Taylor and Howard Jones, the ambassador to Indonesia, Kennedy believed that spurring the army to support (especially rural) civilian reconstruction and development would help the often unpopular Indonesian army endear itself to the Indonesian people.

 In April 1961 Sukarno visited the White House, becoming the first foreign head of state to visit during Kennedy’s presidency.
+To mitigate the influence of Soviet aid, Kennedy proposed that the U.S. support Sukarno in forming an economic development plan following the visit.
 Kennedy helped mediate the West New Guinea dispute, convincing Indonesia and the Netherlands to agree to a plebiscite to determine the status of Dutch New Guinea.
 Ultimately West New Guinea was transferred to Indonesia.
 Before his assassination Kennedy planned to visit Indonesia in 1964.